Ting-TingGao/Network-SDE-Inference/README.md

 pytorch-spline-conv       1.2.1

 ## Citation
-If you use this framework in your research, please cite our paper.
+If you use this framework in your research, please cite our paper:

+T.-T. Gao, B. Barzel, & G. Yan.
+Learning interpretable dynamics of stochastic complex systems from experimental data.
+Nat.
+Commun.
+15, 6029 (2024). https://doi.org/10.1038/s41467-024-50378-x

 ## Troubleshooting